okta/okta-auth-js/README.md

 #### `tokenManager.get(key)`

-Get a token that you have previously added to the `tokenManager` with the given `key`.
-The token object will be returned if it has not expired.
+Returns a Promise that resolves with a valid token that paired with the given `key` in the `tokenManager`.

 * `key` - Key for the token you want to get